Is Milwaukee Better Than Dewalt? What The Pros Say

 Let’s take a quick look at the impact drivers as an example of power and speed.

-Without me going into a science lesson, you can find our what a Nm (Newton meter) is here.
+Without me going into a science lesson, you can find out what a Nm (Newton meter) is here.
 IPM stand for impacts per minute.
 It’s the number of times the hammer hits the anvil in one minute.
 You can read my other article about impact drivers here.

 Reader Feedback